HutsonLabs/policies/privacy_policy.md

 We also delete your data after an account is cancelled.
 This applies both for cases when an account owner directly cancels and for auto-cancelled accounts.
 Please refer to our Cancellation Policy for more information.

 ## Location of site and data

 Our products and other web properties are operated in the United States.
 If you are located in the European Union or elsewhere outside of the United States, **please be aware that any information you provide to us will be transferred to and stored in the United States**.
 By using our Site, participating in any of our services and/or providing us with your information, you consent to this transfer.

 ## When transferring personal data from the EU

   The GDPR requires that any data transferred out of the EU must be treated with the same level of protection that the EU privacy laws grant.
 The privacy laws of the United States generally do not meet that requirement.
 Hutson Labs has voluntarily participated in the EU-US Privacy Shield Framework as well as the Swiss-US Privacy Shield Framework.

 ## EU-US and Swiss-US Privacy Shield policy

 The EU-US [Privacy Shield](https://www.privacyshield.gov/) is an agreement between certain European jurisdictions and the United States that up until July 16, 2020, allowed for the transfer of personal data from the EU to the US.
 Participation in the Privacy Shield program is voluntary.
 The Swiss-US Privacy Shield is a similar program for data transferred to the US from Switzerland that was in effect until September 8, 2020.

 ### We comply with the frameworks for EU, UK, and Swiss data that are transferred into the United States

 Hutson Labs complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union, the United Kingdom, and Switzerland to the United States, respectively.
 We’ve certified to the Department of Commerce that we adhere to the Privacy Shield Principles.
 If there is any conflict between the terms in this privacy policy and the Privacy Shield Principles, the Privacy Shield Principles take precedent.
 To learn more about the Privacy Shield program, and to view our certification, please visit [https://www.privacyshield.gov/](https://www.privacyshield.gov/).

-  Basecamp is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC) with regard to the Privacy Shield Frameworks.
+Hutson Labs is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC) with regard to the Privacy Shield Frameworks.

 The Privacy Shield Frameworks uphold specific principles, many of which are already outlined in the section on Your Rights.
 For clarity, pursuant to the Privacy Shield Frameworks, the following principles apply to all EU, UK, and Swiss data that has been transferred into the United States:

 - Individuals have the right to access their personal data and to update, correct, and/or amend information that is incomplete.
 Individuals also have the right to request erasure of personal information that has been processed in violation of the principles.
 Individuals wishing to exercise these rights may do so by by signing in and directly updating your account information.
-If you have questions about exercising these rights or need assistance, please contact us at [privacy@basecamp.com](mailto:privacy@basecamp.com) or at Basecamp, LLC, 2045 W Grand Ave Ste B, PMB 53289, Chicago, IL 60612 USA.
+If you have questions about exercising these rights or need assistance, please contact us at [privacy@aureumdata.com](mailto:privacy@aureumdata.com).
 - We remain liable for the onward transfer of personal data to third parties acting as our agents unless we can prove we were not a party to the events giving rise to the damages.
 - We do not sell personal data nor do we permit it to be used for reasons other than those for which it was originally provided.
 If this practice should change in the future, we will update this policy accordingly and provide individuals with opt-out or opt-in choice as appropriate.
 - We may be required to release personal data in response to lawful requests from public authorities including to meet national security and law enforcement requirements.

 ### We commit to resolving all complaints

 In compliance with the EU-US Privacy Shield Principles and the Swiss-US Privacy Shield Principles, we commit to resolve complaints about your privacy and our collection or use of your personal information.
-European Union, United Kingdom, or Swiss individuals with inquiries or complaints regarding this privacy policy should first contact Jeremy Daer at Basecamp at privacy@basecamp.com, or by mail at Basecamp, LLC, 2045 W Grand Ave Ste B, PMB 53289, Chicago, IL 60612 USA.
+European Union, United Kingdom, or Swiss individuals with inquiries or complaints regarding this privacy policy should first contact Jeremy Daer at Basecamp at [privacy@aureumdata.com](mailto:privacy@aureumdata.com).

-  Basecamp (the company) has further committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles and the Swiss-US Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by BBB National Programs.
+Hutson Labs (the company) has further committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles and the Swiss-US Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by BBB National Programs.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit [https://bbbprograms.org/privacy-shield-complaints/](https://bbbprograms.org/privacy-shield-complaints/) for more information and to file a complaint.
 This service is provided at no cost to you.
 Please do not submit GDPR complaints to BBB EU Privacy Shield.

 If your EU-US Privacy Shield complaint cannot be resolved through these described channels, under certain conditions, you may invoke binding arbitration for some residual claims not resolved by other redress mechanisms.
 To learn more, please view the Privacy Shield Annex 1 at [https://www.privacyshield.gov/article?id=ANNEX-I-introduction](https://www.privacyshield.gov/article?id=ANNEX-I-introduction).

 ## Changes & questions

 We may update this policy as needed to comply with relevant regulations and reflect any new practices.
-You can view a history of the changes to our policies since mid-2018 [on GitHub](https://github.com/basecamp/policies/commits/master).
-Whenever we make a significant change to our policies, we will also announce them on our [company blog](https://m.signalvnoise.com/).
+You can view a history of the changes to our policies since mid-2018 [on GitHub](https://github.com/hutsonphd/policies/commits/main).

 Have any questions, comments, or concerns about this privacy policy, your data, or your rights with respect to your information?
-Please get in touch by emailing us at [privacy@basecamp.com](mailto:privacy@basecamp.com) and we’ll be happy to answer them!
+Please get in touch by emailing us at [privacy@aureumdata.com](mailto:privacy@areumdata.com) and we’ll be happy to answer them!